sauravrp/FlashCards/spec.md

 ## Context

-BigSpring is a global learning platform, and has learners consuming educational content in a [wide variety of languages](https://en.wikipedia.org/wiki/Languages_of_India#Official_languages).
+[Redacted] is a global learning platform, and has learners consuming educational content in a [wide variety of languages](https://en.wikipedia.org/wiki/Languages_of_India#Official_languages).
 One of the types of educational content we deliver is a [flashcard](https://en.wikipedia.org/wiki/Flashcard).
 Currently, content is developed in a single language.
 As [literacy is an issue](https://en.wikipedia.org/wiki/Literacy_in_India) in several parts of the world, ensuring that content is fully [localized](https://en.wikipedia.org/wiki/Language_localisation) into regional languages would increase overall platform engagement in addition to improving individual learning outcomes.

 ## Requirements